This feature requires an Active Premium subscription. Sign in or register for a 7-Day Free Trial today. Click link for more info.

 Hiroko Nakamura Hiroko Nakamura Hiroko has been working as a freelance translator and simultaneous interpreter in and outside of Japan since 2004.
 She graduated from the Ouachita Baptist University in Arkansas in 2007, obtaining a BA there.
 Since returning to Japan, she has been teaching at an international school while continuing to work as a translator and interpreter.
 She has obtained an ESL certification recognized by the Southern Baptist Convention.
 She has scored a 970 on the TOEIC test.

 Jessi Nuss Jessi Nuss Jessi was born and raised in California in the U.S., and currently resides in Tokyo, Japan.
-She hosts the Lower Intermediate Series and also develops and edits content for numerous other series at JapanesePod101.com.
+She hosts the Lower Intermediate Series and also developed and edited content for numerous other series at JapanesePod101.com.
 She holds a degree in Linguistics and Asian Languages and Cultures with a focus on Modern Japanese from the University of California Los Angeles (UCLA).
 Besides Japanese, she is also fluent in Spanish, and she enjoys sharing her passion for languages with language learners from all over the world.

 Yuuki Mori Yuuki Mori Yuuki lived in Vancouver, Canada for two years and obtained certification for teaching Japanese at Yano Academy, in Vancouver, Canada.
 He is teaching Japanese as part of the Premium Plus Skype lesson at JapanesePod101.com.
 He is also a snowboard instructor at Gala Yuzawa in Yuzawa, Nigata.
 He has been learning Shorinji Kempo, martial arts for over ten years.